Giving Dublin’s youth a voice

 members of comhairle na nóg sit around a table in school jumpers brainstorming on large sheets of paper

-One of the pledges created as part of the Dublin City Comhairle na nÓg’s 2021 working topic
+A graphic and period pack created as part of the Dublin City Comhairle na nÓg’s 2023 working topic

-For example, the 2021 working topic was LGBTQIA+ issues for young people.
-As part of their working topic outcomes, the young people of the council developed graphics and the Dublin City Comhairle also developed a ‘Let’s Be Inclusive’ pledge.
+For example, the 2023 working topic was period stigma amongst young people.
+As part of this campaign, the young people of the council developed graphics and the Dublin City Comhairle created period packs which they distributed to schools represented by each member.

 What’s next for Dublin City’s youth council